femfataal/FMP/report.md

   - Methods:
           - interviews, questionaires,
 - Design process: design parallels?
-      - why: ?
+      - why: move between theory and making
-  (you made that one weird depressed bot story as a potential scenario)
+  (you made that one weird depressed bot story as a potential scenario, desktop ideas, conversations)
 - Prototype: an increasingly human-like chatbot/assistent
       - looks and feel why: ?
 - Data: interview GAI users
       - analyse the use of the bot based on the log
 - conclusion: nervousness and human-like responses help in creating lower more achievable expectations and make selling a no easier, the use of pure GAI should maybe be devoid of these human-like reactions to communicate the reality that this is a language model and a mathmatical approach to human language (?)

-- why was this the best way to research this?
+- why was this the best way to research this? interviews about the relationship towards the tech seems to flow logically from this.
 - integration of expertise areas:
-        - C&A:
+        - C&A: attitude, skill, knowledge
         - U&S
         - B&E
         - T&R